Drugs A - Z

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Usually, you will take your first dose one hour before your chemotherapy begins, and then once daily in the morning for the next 2 days after your chemotherapy treatment.
 This medicine may be taken with or without food.
 Do not take more often than directed.
-A patient information sheet for the product will be given with each prescription and refill.
-Read this sheet carefully each time.
-The sheet may change frequently.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.